-When parking on a hill, it is important to turn the front wheels toward the curb on a downhill grade and away from the curb on an uphill grade.
+When parking on a hill, it is important to turn the front 5 wheels toward the curb on a downhill grade and away from the curb on an uphill grade.
 Apply the parking brake before placing the shift lever in PARK, otherwise the load on the transmission locking mechanism may make it difficult to move the shift lever out of PARK.
 The parking brake should always be applied whenever the driver is not in the vehicle.

 - Never use the PARK position as a substitute for the parking brake.
-Always apply the parking brake fully when parked to guard against vehicle movement and possible injury or damage. - Never leave children alone in a vehicle.
-Leaving unattended children in a vehicle is dangerous for a number of reasons.
-A child or others could be seriously or fatally injured. - Do not leave the key in the ignition.
-A child could operate power windows, other controls, or move the vehicle.
+Always apply the parking brake fully when parked to guard against vehicle movement and possible injury or damage. - When leaving the vehicle, always remove the key fob from the ignition and lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
+A child or others could be seriously or fatally injured.
+Children should be warned not to touch the parking brake, brake pedal or the shift lever.

-• Be sure the parking brake is fully disengaged before driving; failure to do so can lead to brake failure and an accident.

-• Always fully apply the parking brake when leaving your vehicle or it may roll and cause damage or injury.
+- Be sure the parking brake is fully disengaged before driving; failure to do so can lead to brake failure and a collision. - Always fully apply the parking brake when leaving your vehicle or it may roll and cause damage or injury.
 Also, be certain to leave the transmission in PARK.
 Failure to do so may cause the vehicle to roll and cause damage or injury.